COVID-19 took his ability to walk, now this St. Louis nurse is fighting for insurance coverage

 “He's just the number to them, I believe.
 So he's not, they don't see him as a person or not individual,” said Lakeitha.
 “I think he deserves the kind of care that will get him back on his feet because his family needs it.”

-Without more physical therapy, it’s unclear whether Gerald will ever go back to being the active husband, father, and nurse he once was.
+Without more physical therapy, it’s unclear whether Gerald will ever go back to being the active husband, father and nurse he once was.

 “Unfortunately we don't cover therapy and rehab the way we should in this country, and that's a big problem that needs a bigger solution,” said Donovan.